rafaelfcsouza/rafaelfcsouza.github.io/cv.md

 `June 2014 - April 2017`

-**Telefônica Brasil · Software Engineer Consultant** · Curitiba, Brazil
+**Telefônica Brasil · Software Architect Consultant** · Curitiba, Brazil

 Gather client requirements, create solution, and code it with the Operation Support Systems (OSS) development team at Telefonica (previous for GVT).
 Solutions using Java 6 to 8, Weblogic and Oracle DB for: Fault, Workforce, Inventory Management and Service and Resource Activation.